kevinohara80/sfdc-trigger-framework/README.md

 }
 ```

 **Note:** When referencing the Trigger statics within a class, SObjects are returned versus SObject subclasses like Opportunity, Account, etc. This means that you must cast when you reference them in your trigger handler.
 You could do this in your constructor if you wanted.
-Just remember to call super() at the end to run the parent's constructor.
-Right now, there is no logic in the parent's constructor but there could be one day.

 ```java
 public class OpportunityTriggerHandler extends TriggerHandler {